 You are the only one who has experienced the problem so I focus on working with you to help you clarify what the problem is.
 Then, you may shift to how to resolve it; at that point I am again listening hard - listening to where you want to go; you are the only one who can know what is most appropriate for you -so we will then be exploring those possibilities - from your point of view.
 And of course, finally, the decision about what to do will come from you - when you are clear and when you are ready.

 I offer a safe space for you to explore your issues, your self and the possible ways forward.
 Your issues may be deeply worrying - or even terrifying - to you, but I can be there alongside you - without fear, without judgement and with compassion.

 I don't claim to be able to fix hundreds of categories of 'problems' -because those are just labels.
-I know what the labels are - but I work with you, a human being - not with a label; the label is just what shows on the surface - like a bruise; the label can be a handy shorthand but whatever is behind the label is unique to you; your bereavement or fear or confusion is unique to you - so there can be no preset formula to 'fix' it.
+I know what the labels are - but I work with you, a human being - not with a label; the label is just what shows on the surface - like a bruise; the label can be a handy shorthand but whatever is behind the label is unique to you; your bereavement your fear, depression or confusion is unique to you - so there can be no preset formula to 'fix' it.
 I listen to you whilst you explore your own feelings and experiences.
 Out of that exploring you will find a different way of seeing the issues and from that a newly visible pathway ahead.
 My job is to support you whilst you explore and uncover -and then to consider where to go next.